Dark Tourism Destinations – 10 of the World’s Most Gruesome Attractions

 Many of the cells and other areas within the prison remain much as they were when the prison was open.

-Did you know – Alcatraz is the most-visited attraction in San Francisco
+Did you know – Alcatraz is the most-visited attraction in San Francisco.
+And a guided cruise tour of Alcatraz, like this one is one of the city’s most popular tours.

-Whether you visit just one or a couple of the dark tourist attractions on this list I’m sure it will affect you in some way.
-Dark tourism is certainly not for the faint-hearted and the relationship between tourism and death/atrocity is a curious one to say the least.
+Whether you visit just one or a couple of the dark tourism destinations on this list, I’m sure it will affect you in some way.
+Dark tourism is certainly not for the faint-hearted, and the relationship between tourism and death/atrocity is a curious one,, to say the least.

 Those against the dark tourism movement say that its voyeuristic and inappropriate.
 But I feel dark tourism can be undertaken in a meaningful way – dress appropriately, don’t take selfies and try to take on a somber and respectful attitude during your visit.